MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/remove-former-employee.md

 ::: moniker-end

+2. Click the name of the employee that you want to delete.

+3. Do one of the following
-2. Click the name of the employee that you want to delete, and then under the user's name, choose the symbol for **Delete user**.
+    - In the new admin center, under the user's name, choose the symbol for **Delete user**.
 Choose the options you want for this user, and then choose **Delete user**.
+    - In the old admin center, click **Delete user** at the top of the page.

 When you delete a user, the account becomes inactive for approximately 30 days.
 You have until then to restore the account before it is permanently deleted.